The GoldSilver Team

-While it checks in at 91.67% purity — in addition to gold, it is 3% silver and 5.33% copper), commonly referred to as 22-karat gold, it contains the same amount of gold as the Canadian Gold Maple Leaf, which is 99.99% pure gold, more commonly referred to as 24-karat gold.
+It checks in at 91.67% purity (which in addition to gold is 3% silver and 5.33% copper).
+This is commonly referred to as 22-karat gold.
+Again, note that it contains the same amount of gold as the Canadian Gold Maple Leaf, which is 99.99% pure gold (more commonly referred to as 24-karat gold).

 Alloying gold with more common, harder metals makes it less prone to scratches and other damage.
 Silver, zinc, and copper are all commonly combined with gold to make it more durable and less susceptible to visible wear.
 Pay attention to the total weight of pure gold per coin that you are getting.
 When it comes time for resale, that will be the most important factor, regardless of the other base metals it may be combined with.

 Gold must have a purity higher than .900 to be considered "fine gold".
 Along with the American Gold Eagle, the South African Krugerrand is another gold coin that qualifies by offering 91.67% purity (the remaining 8.33% is copper).

 The Krugerrand is unusual in that it has no face value.
 Generally, this is of little concern, as the value of the gold in 1 oz sovereign gold coins is worth many times the face value their designated face value.

 If you're looking for the purest sovereign gold coin you can get, one popular choice is the Canadian Royal Mint's 1 oz Gold Maple Leaf.

 At .9999 purity since 1982, it is both the height of the sovereign unadulterated gold market and a technological marvel; Gold Maple Leafs incorporate Bullion "DNA" (Digital Non-destructive Activation), an anti-counterfeiting technology that captures images of the coins and encrypts them with an algorithmic signature that is then stored in a secure database.
 This allows their authenticity to be verified in an instant.